sethforprivacy/sethforprivacy.com/content/guides/setting-up-a-bitcoin-username.md

 ## Appendix: Additional community-recommended domain providers

+{{< notice warning >}}
-{{< callout emoji="⚠️" text="Please note that I have not personally used the following domain providers, but they have been recommended to me by individuals I have a reason to trust.
-Use at your own risk!" >}}
+Please note that I have not personally used the following domain providers, but they have been recommended to me by individuals I have a reason to trust.
+Use at your own risk!
+{{< /notice >}}

 - [MyNymBox](https://mynymbox.io/)
 - [IncogNet](https://incognet.io/)